 Give us a moment please before interacting with the map.

-Click on the highlighted states to see some examples of districts that have been gerrymandered.
+Click on the grayed states to see some examples of districts that have been gerrymandered.

 The precise ways in which district mappers create gerrymandered boundaries is oftentimes based upon race.
 The next map explores one more way in which voter disenfranchisement tactics can be viewed as having a racial bias.

-A glimpse into the U.S. prison population quickly reveals that the American justice system incarcerates people of color at a much higher rate that white people.
-Therefore, stripping voting power away from felons disenfranchises racial minorities.
+A glimpse into the U.S. prison population quickly reveals that the American justice system incarcerates people of color at a higher rate and for longer sentences than white people, even for the same crime.
+In fact, a study conducted by the University of Michigan Law School found that, for the same crime, African American offenders were 75% more likely to face a mandatory sentence charge than white offenders.
+Therefore, stripping voting power from felons disenfranches racial minorities at a much higher rate as well.

 |Comparing Population Ratios: Prison vs. General|